HNPE: Leveraging Global Parameters for Neural Posterior Estimation: Introduction

-To alleviate the ill-posedness of the estimation problem, one may consider a hierarchical Bayesian model \cite{GelmanHill:2007} where certain parameters are shared among different observations.
+To alleviate the ill-posedness of the estimation problem, one may consider a hierarchical Bayesian model \citep{GelmanHill:2007} where certain parameters are shared among different observations.
 In other words, the model's parameters $\bm{\theta}_i$ for an observation $\bm{x}_i$ are partitioned into $\bm{\theta}_i=\{\bm{\alpha}_i, \bm{\beta}\}$, where $\bm{\alpha}_i$ is a set of sample specific (or local) parameters, and $\bm{\beta}$ corresponds to shared (or global) parameters.
 For this broad class of hierarchical models, the posterior distribution for a set $\mathcal{X} = \{x_1, \dots, x_N\}$ of $N$ observations can be written as \citep{Tran-etal:2017}:

 Hierarchical models share statistical strength across observations, hence resulting in sharper posteriors and more reliable estimates of the (global and local) parameters and their uncertainty.
-Examples of applications of hierarchical models are topic models~\cite{Blei-etal:2003}, matrix factorization algorithms \cite{Salakhutdinov-etal:2013}, including Bayesian non-parametrics strategies~\cite{teh2010hierarchical}.
+Examples of applications of hierarchical models are topic models~\citep{Blei-etal:2003}, matrix factorization algorithms \citep{Salakhutdinov-etal:2013}, including Bayesian non-parametrics strategies~\citep{teh2010hierarchical}, {and population genetics~\citep{Bazin2010}}.

-In this work, we further assume that the likelihood function $p(x_i | \bm{\alpha}_i, \bm{\beta})$ is implicit and intractable, leading to so-called likelihood-free inference (LFI) problems.
-Several Bayesian LFI algorithms~\citep{Papamakarios2019SequentialNL, SNPEA, SNPEB, APT, hermans2019likelihoodfree, Durkan2020OnCL} have recently been developed to carry out inference in this scenario.
+In this work, we further assume that the likelihood function $p(x_i | \bm{\alpha}_i, \bm{\beta})$ is implicit and intractable, {which implies that traditional MCMC methods can not be used to estimate the posterior distribution}.
+This setup leads to so-called likelihood-free inference (LFI) problems and many algorithms~\citep{SNPEA, APT, hermans2019likelihoodfree, Durkan2020OnCL} have recently been developed to carry out inference under this scenario.
 These methods all operate by learning parts of the Bayes' rule, such as the likelihood function, the likelihood-to-evidence ratio, or the posterior itself.
-Approaches for LFI in hierarchical models exist, but are limited. \citet{Tran-etal:2017} adapt variational inference to hierarchical implicit models, while \citet{brehmer2019mining} and \citet{hermans2019likelihoodfree} approach this problem using amortized likelihood ratios.
-Here, motivated by the posterior estimates of individual samples, we consider a sequential neural posterior estimation approach derived from SNPE-C~\cite{APT}.
+Approaches for LFI in hierarchical models exist, but are limited. {\citet{Bazin2010} extend approximate Bayesian computation (ABC) into a two-step procedure in which local and global variables are estimated. \citet{Tran-etal:2017} adapt variational inference to hierarchical implicit models using a GAN-like training approach, while \citet{brehmer2019mining} and \citet{hermans2019likelihoodfree} extend amortized likelihood ratios to deal with global parameters, but cannot do inference on local parameters.} Motivated by the posterior estimates of individual samples, we consider a sequential neural posterior estimation approach derived from SNPE-C~\citep{APT}.